Paige McPherson

-Paige Arielle "McFierce" McPherson (born October 1, 1990, in Abilene, Texas) is an Olympic taekwondo competitor from the United States.
+Paige Arielle "McFierce" McPherson (born October 1, 1990) is an American taekwondo athlete.
+A three-time Olympian, she competed for the United States in three different editions of the Summer Olympics (2012, 2016, and 2020).
+McPherson won the bronze medal in the women's 67 kg event at the 2012 Summer Olympics in London, England.

-Biography

-Early life and education
+Early life

-McPherson grew up in Sturgis, South Dakota.
-She and four other siblings were adopted by Susan and Dave McPherson.
+McPherson was born on October 1, 1990, in Abilene, Texas.
+She grew up in Sturgis, South Dakota.
+McPherson and four other siblings were adopted by Susan and Dave McPherson.
 Her biological family includes an older brother and two half-siblings.
-She is of African American and Filipino descent.
-She graduated from Black Hills Classical Christian Academy in 2009 and then went on to attend Miami-Dade College.
+McPherson graduated from Black Hills Classical Christian Academy in 2009, and then went on to attend Miami Dade College.

 Career

-McPherson was a silver medalist at the 2011 Pan Am Games.
+McPherson was a silver medalist in the women's 67 kg taekwondo event at the 2011 Pan American Games.

-She represented the USA at the 2012 Summer Olympics in the women’s 67 kg taekwondo event and in the preliminary round secured a surprise defeat over Team GB's Sarah Stevenson.
+McPherson represented the United States at the 2012 Summer Olympics, competing in the women’s 67 kg taekwondo event.
+In the preliminary round, she secured a surprise defeat over Team GB's Sarah Stevenson.
 McPherson went on to win a bronze medal by defeating Franka Anić of Slovenia, 8-3.

-After winning a gold medal in the 2016 Pan American Games McPherson was selected to represent the United States as a member of the Team USA Taekwondo Team in the 2016 Summer Olympics in Rio, Brazil.
-At the 2016 Summer Olympics, she lost her first match against Farida Azizova.
+After winning a gold medal at the 2015 Pan American Games, McPherson was selected to represent the United States as a member of the Team USA Taekwondo Team at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
+During the 2016 Summer Olympics, she lost her first match against Farida Azizova.

-She has qualified to represent the United States at the 2020 Summer Olympics.
+She represented the United States at the 2020 Summer Olympics in Tokyo, Japan, finishing in fifth place in the women's 67 kg event.

 Personal life

-McPherson is of African-American and Filipino descent.
+McPherson is of African American and Filipino descent.